RMonica/nbv_3d_cnn_octree/README.md

 Please download the source code from the Minkowski Engine [github repository](https://github.com/NVIDIA/MinkowskiEngine).
 You may want to apply the patch `deps/minkowski.patch` to fix a few issues.

 The Minkowski Engine must be built and installed where it can be found by Python.
 In my installation, it was installed in the folder `nbv_3d_cnn_octree/deps/MinkowskiEngine_install`.
-Please edit the `PYTHONPATH` environment variable defined in the launch files to point to the correct location in your system.
+Edit the `PYTHONPATH` environment variable defined in the launch files to point to the correct location in your system.

 **Note**: some code in this repository still references [TorchSparse](https://github.com/mit-han-lab/torchsparse), another sparse tensor engine.
 I was unable to make this engine work for some reason.
 The code still attempts to load the engine if present, but it will not be used.